Ensoga/Ensoga/README.md

 ### My personal repository

-I am a student of Robotics and Industrial Engineering.
+I am a Robotics and Industrial Engineering.

-- 🔭 I’m currently working on my Bachelor Degree Project.
+- 🔭 I’m currently working on Volvo Cars.
 - 📫 How to reach me: ensoga@gmail.com